NFL Rumors: Jaguars Should Consider Signing Andy Dalton If Bengals Release Him, Report Suggests

 “While Dalton’s days as a long-term starter are likely over, he is an ideal option for a backup passer thanks to his experience and fit in Gruden’s offense,” the publication wrote.

-Prior to the start of the 2020 NFL offseason, Dalton was linked to a number of rival teams, including the New England Patriots, who lost their six-time Super Bowl-winning quarterback when Tom Brady signed with the Tampa Bay Buccaneers last month.
-However, Bleacher Report noted toward the end of March that per The Athletic, Dalton “hasn’t been discussed among the Pats’ immediate plans.”
+Prior to the start of the 2020 NFL offseason, the Cincinnati quarterback was linked to a number of rival teams, including the New England Patriots, who lost their six-time Super Bowl-winning quarterback Tom Brady when he signed with the Tampa Bay Buccaneers last month.
+However, Bleacher Report noted toward the end of March that — per The Athletic — Dalton “hasn’t been discussed among the Pats’ immediate plans.”